-1. The draft motion, which will be tabled by the Minister for Communities, is:
+1. The draft motion, which will be tabled by the Minister of Justice, is:

-2. This memorandum has been laid before the Assembly by the Minister for Communities under Standing Order 42A(2).
-The Immigration and Social Security Co-ordination (EU Withdrawal) Bill was originally introduced at Westminster in the 2017-2019 session but fell when Parliament was prorogued before the December 2019 General Election.
-The Bill was re-introduced in the House of Commons on 5 March 2020.
-View the latest version of the Bill.
+2. This memorandum has been laid before the Assembly by the Minister of Justice under Standing Order 42A(2).
+The Air Traffic Management and Unmanned Aircraft Bill ('the Bill') was introduced in the House of Lords on 9 January 2020 and is currently at Lords Report Stage there.
+Read the latest version of the Bill.

 Summary of the Bill and its policy objectives

 3. The Bill provides the Secretary of State for Transport with the power to direct airports to provide certain information to the Civil Aviation Authority, it contains provisions to modernise the licensing framework for air traffic services, it provides police with new powers to allow them to better enforce unmanned aircraft provisions in the Air Navigation Order 2016 (ANO 2016) and it amends the Police Act 1997 in two ways, one, to enable the use of counter-aircraft measures to detect and prevent the use of drones to commit certain ANO 2016 and other prison related offences; and two, it enables the Civil Nuclear Constabulary and custodial institutions in England & Wales, Scotland and Northern Ireland to authorise applications from their operational staff to use counter-unmanned aircraft measures to detect and prevent offences set out in the Bill.
 In doing so the Bill creates new powers that will allow the Department of Justice to designate which officials of the Northern Ireland Prison Service and Youth Justice Agency may authorise counter-unmanned aircraft measures and who in turn will be able to give such authorisations but only in situations where these authorisations are for the purpose of preventing or detecting an offence under the Prison Act (NI) 1953.